shiyis/nlpwme/modules/1-phil-of-mind.md

-### Tying Everything Together and Connecting the Dots
+### Tying Everything Together and Connecting The Dots

 Coming back to Computers and its connection with human brain and consciousness.